 As is the case with all financial programs, there are certain financial risks and challenges that exist with FDA's user fee programs.
 These risks and challenges can vary from program to program, with some being in FDA's control and some out of FDA's control.
 An example of a shared financial risk across all user fee programs is that FDA cannot obligate funds in advance of receiving the funds, either through appropriated user fee collections or non-user fee appropriations.
 FDA can only assume what the Agency's total appropriation will be in any given year.
 As a result, FDA has some risk of missing important performance goals or failing to meet the non-user fee spending trigger for the fiscal year if the total appropriation comes in considerably lower than anticipated.
-Below is a list of foreseeable risks associated with the collections and obligations of funds for which FDA has identified contingency plans.
+Below is a list of foreseeable risks associated with the collections and obligations of funds for which FDA has identified contingency plans; these contingency plans help ensure FDA is able to move forward in the best interests of the program.

 • Uncertainty of User Fees and Non-User Fee Appropriations Levels: It is difficult to predict the amount of non-user fee appropriations that will be approved by Congress, which creates financial planning challenges for the program because non-user fee fund levels are often uncertain for a good portion of the fiscal year.
 With Continuing Resolutions (CRs) becoming more prevalent, FDA has been spending at or slightly below levels from the prior authorized fiscal year during the CR period, thus limiting its ability to spend the non-user fee appropriations from the onset.
 Fluctuations in submissions from year to year can change the total program cost.
 This creates a situation where, because of extended CR periods, FDA is uncertain of its non-user fee appropriations for a significant portion of the year, yet it must still meet the non-user fee spending trigger.
 BsUFA I utilized a conservative approach in spending user fee revenues because of the uncertain revenue levels, which contributed to a relatively large carryover.
-BsUFA II provides for a 15 percent range in which FDA can comply with its non-user fee spending trigger requirements.3
+BsUFA II provides for a 15 percent range in which FDA can comply with its non-user fee spending trigger requirements.9

-3 21 U.S.C.
+9 21 U.S.C.
 379j-52(f)(2)(C).